wtpayne/design_factory/a3_src/h90_internal/process/engineering_documentation/template/software_development_plan_template.rst

   Critical Systems, Aerospace Report No.
   TOR-2009(8506)-6, 5 May, 2011, The Aerospace
   Corporation.
-* (SDSMCS) Adams, R. J., S. Eslinger, K. L.
+* (SDSMCS) Adams, R. J., S. Eslinger, K. L. Owens,
-  Owens, J. M. Tagami, and M. A. Zambrana,
-  Software Development Standard for Mission
+  J. M. Tagami, and M. A. Zambrana, Software Development Standard for Mission Critical
-  Critical Systems (SDSMCS), Aerospace Report
+  Systems (SDSMCS), Aerospace Report No.
-  No. TR-RS-2015-00012, March 17, 2014, The
+  TR-RS-2015-00012, March 17, 2014, The Aerospace
-  Aerospace Corporation.
-This is the same as SMC Standard SMC-S-012, Software Development
+  Corporation.
+This is the same as SMC Standard SMC-S-012, Software Development Standard.
-  Standard.

 Content requirements
 ^^^^^^^^^^^^^^^^^^^^

-Each section in this template:

-1. Contains specific required information
-2. Must be completed in full
-3. Should maintain consistent formatting
-4. Must use clear, unambiguous language
-5. Should enable automated validation
+This template contains the required content of the Software Development Plan (SDP).
+See Section 3 of the Software Development Standard for Mission
+Critical Systems (SDSMCS), Aerospace Report No.
+TOR-2013-00083, for definitions of all italicized words or phrases.

 1. Scope